 Read full answer

 The most common argument against cryotherapy is that it is not approved by the FDA (The Food and Drug Administration).
-Meanwhile, ever since…
+Still, ever since…

 Read full answer